jsndyks/web/DIVDaV/index.md

 <div class="manifesto" markdown="1">

-1. **Focus:** We study visualization in diverse ways in diverse contexts
+1. **Focus:** We study visualization in diverse forms in diverse contexts in diverse ways

 2. **Objective:** We develop a supportive environment to undertake high quality research